PolicyPuma4/Copy-path-context-menu/README.md

 # Copy-path-context-menu
-AutoHotkey app which adds a context menu item to copy a folders path
+AutoHotkey app which adds a context menu item to copy a folder's path